About The Barn

 Children with Special Education Needs and Disabilities (SEND)

 All children develop and make progress at different rates and at some time during their time at nursery school, many young children will need some extra support so that they can move forward in a particular area, such as separating from their parents; sharing; turn-taking; toileting; eating; play skills and tantrums.
-This is to be expected and we are well practised in supporting the children and working closely with the parents to provide consistency.
+This is to be expected and we are well practised in supporting the children and working closely with their parents to provide consistency and ensure that every child can thrive in our setting.

 Our teachers also have considerable experience and knowledge of working with children who have special needs that require regular support, targeted planning and specialist input.
 The list is wide-ranging and include: